PSO Autopilot Manual

 The PSOAutopilotSubsystem provides robust Blueprint delegates and a drop-in loading screen actor to drive your UI.

-The APSOAutopilotBootLoader is the fastest way to add PSO warmup to your game.
-Drop it into your starting map (or a dedicated loading level) and configure it entirely from the Details panel—no C++ or Blueprints required.
+The APSOAutopilotBootLoader is the fastest way to add startup preparation to your game.
+Drop the PSO Autopilot Loader into your starting level (or, preferably, a dedicated loading level) and configure it from the Details panel—no C++ or Blueprint graph is required.

 | Property | Description |